-Based on your eligibility, Anderson College will assist you to get into this program so you will be able to:
+Based on your eligibility, Anderson College can assist you as you:

 - Find out what is needed in the job market